timetoady/timetoady.gihub.io/_posts/2020-12-6-Bbal-The-Final-Week-V.md

 This week was packed with tons of work... on a different project than this one.
 But I did cram several things into late in the week.
 What can I say?
 I like to focus on a project and punch it in when I see the goal line in sight.

 The, uh, the goal line is still a little more distant on this one.
-Things might (and have already been) a bit crunchy.
+Things might get (and have already been) a bit crunchy.

 ## Week 5 Progress Report

-Although compacted into approximately a 24 hour period (spanning from 12:34 AM to 11:23 PM of the same day), a fair number of things were accomplished.
+Although compacted into approximately a 24 hour period ( with commits spanning from 12:34 AM to 11:23 PM of the same day), a fair number of things were accomplished.
 First, I realized I needed to add a general team name change function instead of having it as an input in each new player add.
 Then I finally, (**finally**) fixed my chain API call, did a fair amount of bug fixing, and did most of a save-player-ending navigation modal.

+PLUS... well, definitely not ULTRA.
+Plus more, at least.

 ### Topic 1: A Team By Any Other Name